ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 	TRIANGLE {}
 	draw {x 1 s 0.7}
 }</code></pre>
-The extra line calls the <code>draw</code> instruction which draws an increasingly small triangle every 1 unit from the previous triangle on the <code>x</code> axis (size is multiplied by 0.7).
+The extra line calls the draw instruction which draws an increasingly small triangle every 1 unit from the previous triangle on the x axis (size is multiplied by 0.7).
     </div>
 </div>

 ![](/images/fig2.png){: .center-image } ![](/images/fig3.png){: .center-image }

-The second grammar is recursive and employs a new adjustment of size or `s`.
+The second grammar is recursive and employs a new adjustment of size or s.
 The program stops once the triangle size can no longer be represented on the image space.

 ## Color
 CF uses the HSBA color space.
 The HSBA coordinates are [0,360] for hue, [0,1] for saturation, [0,1] for brightness, and [0,1] for alpha (opacity).
 When brightness is set to 0 or 1, the result is white and black, respectively.